Bananapus/nana-project-handles/README.md

 # Bananapus Project Handles

 Juicebox projects can use an ENS address as their project's "handle" in frontend clients like [juicebox.money](https://juicebox.money).
-To make this association, they must first set their `juicebox_project` ENS text record to their project's ID.
+To make this association, they must first set their `juicebox` ENS text record to their project's ID.

 This `JBProjectHandles` contract manages reverse records that point from project IDs to ENS nodes.
 If the two records match, that ENS is considered the project's handle.